romcilrath/romcilrath.github.io/index.md

 ### Markov Chain Movie Reviews

 A small scale personal project.
-Grabs from 50,000 unique IMDb reviews and trains a model that can spit out semi-sensible sentences given a seed (such as: “This movie was confusing in most spots, choppy in almost every way.” from the seed: “This movie was”).
+Grabs from 50,000 unique IMDb reviews and trains a model that can spit out semi-sensible sentences given a seed.
+For example from the seed "This movie" we get:

+	1. This movie was a bit much, but with the program.
+	2. This movie was based on a table, and their reasons to keep it all out.
+	3. This movie will help us to the overall feel of the late 60s early 70s, but then it becomes even more effective.

-For more details see [project 1 link](https://www.google.com/).
+For more details see [project 1 link](https://github.com/romcilrath/MarkovMovieReviews).

 ### Proccoli - Student Time Management Android App

-My Capstone project.
-Worked alongside two classmates to create an Android version of an existing iOS App for student time management named Proccoli that our sponsor created already.
+My senior Capstone project.
+Worked alongside two classmates to create an Android version of an existing iOS App for student time management named Proccoli.
+The iOS version was creted by our sponsor for National Science Foundation to study student time management.
 We implemented his API calls to a development Firebase Firestore database in an MVC framework.

-For more details see [project 2 link](https://www.google.com/).

 ## Other Interests

-Animation, motion design, movies, videogames, etc.
+In my spare time I like to make small animations or draw.
+I also enjoy watching movies and reading, especially over this past year.
+The best book I've read lately is *Dawn* by Octavia Butler and the best movie I've seen lately would have to be *Handmaiden (2016)*.
+When I have the chance I enjoy hiking and camping.

 ## Contact